slipperyseal/jetpack/README.md

 - Code density.
 6502 code is much denser than the cross compile.
 For large code blocks emulation is perhaps preferred.

 - Can't cover all corner cases or self-modifying code that emulation can.

+- Not all opcodes supported. eg. JMP indirect

 #### Example cross assembly